 Overall, we did this for a few days then after 4 days from surgery, Ralph quickly became accustom to the Dog Cone.
 10 days passed by and he is now fully healed and loving life.

-Best Dog Cone and Dog Cone Alternatives: Buyers Guide
+Best Dog Cone and Dog Lampshade Collar Alternative: Buyers Guide

 Not so long ago the only dog cone available was the hard-plastic Elizabethan dog cone.
 Now, as time has passed and companies have improved, new dog cone alternatives are available.